Jantel Lavender

-Jantel Lavender (born November 12, 1988) is an American professional basketball player for the Seattle Storm of the Women's National Basketball Association (WNBA).
+Jantel Lavender (born November 12, 1988) is an American professional basketball player who most recently played for the Seattle Storm of the Women's National Basketball Association (WNBA).
 She was drafted with the fifth overall pick in the 2011 WNBA draft by the Los Angeles Sparks.

 College

 At Ohio State University, Lavender was named Big Ten Conference Women's Basketball Player of the Year in each of her four seasons (2008–2011).
 The Big Ten presents two separate POY awards, one voted on by league coaches and the other by media members.
 Lavender received the coaches' version in 2008, the media version in 2011, and both awards in 2009 and 2010.
 At the time, this made her only the third NCAA Division I women's player to be a four-time conference player of the year.

 USA Basketball

 Lavender was a member of the USA Women's U18 team which won the gold medal at the FIBA Americas Championship in Colorado Springs, Colorado.
 The event was held in July 2006, when the USA team defeated Canada to win the championship.
 Lavender averaged 4.8 points per game.

 Lavender was a member of the USA Women's U19 team which won the gold medal at the FIBA U19 World Championship in Bratislava, Slovakia.
 The event was held in July and August 2007, when the USA team defeated Sweden to win the championship.
 Lavender scored 16 points in the preliminary round game against Lithuania, then scored 28 points in a win over Spain.
 She scored 25 points in the win over the Czech Republic.
 Over the course of the tournament, she averaged 16.0 points per game, second only to Maya Moore with 16.3 per game.
 Lavender led the team in rebounding, averaging 8.1 per game.

 Lavender was named a member of the team representing the US at the 2009 World University Games held in Belgrade, Serbia.
 The team won all seven games to earn the gold medal.
 She recorded a double-double, with 16 points and 12 rebounds against France.
 In the gold medal game against previously undefeated Russia, Lavender had 14 points.